detachedsoul/apartment-rental-system/README.md

 - Made the view individual property details functionality for both the index and admin dashboard.

-- Made the delete property functionality
+- Made the delete property functionality.

+- Made the edit property functionality (This took a lot of time to figure out as I had to look for a way to keep track of what was being updated and update the tables in the database accordingly).